-Note: USB definition: when the host sends a "set Configuration", the Data pipe should send the DATA0 (about the Data toggle) first.
-So, when the Device receives a "set configuration" setup command, the user needs to toggle this bit as the following data will send a Data0 first.
+Note: \USB definition: when host send a "set Configuration", the Data pipe should send the DATA0 (about the Data toggle) first.
+So, when Device received a "set configuration" setup command, user need to toggle this bit for next data will send a Data0 first.

-It is only required to set the data pipe as an input pile or output pile.
-The purpose of this function is to avoid the host sending a abnormal IN or OUT token and disabling the endpoint.
+\\Only need to set the data pipe as a input pile or output pile.
+The purpose of this function is to avoid the host sent a abnormal IN or OUT token and make the endpoint disability.